Executive Director

 Director of people and culture

-Cristina is the Director of People and Culture at City Bureau.
+Cristina is City Bureau’s Director of People and Culture.
 She values storytelling, community and healing justice.
 Her life's work has been about co-struggling with young people and building student voice programs and practices.
 She is bringing her culture building and organizing skills to continue innovating our equitable hiring process, as well as our internal systems and structures.

 Read more about Cristina and her work.